IUREDCap/redcap-etl/docs/DeveloperGuide.md

     modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.

-You can check the setup so far for the visits tests by running the following command in the top-level directory of you REDCap-ETL installation:

-        ./bin/project_info.php tests/config/visits.ini

-If things have been set up correctly, you should see the correct project names displayed for the configuration, data and logging projects.

-You can also check the configuration for errors with the following
+You can check the configurations for errors using the config_check.php command, for example:
-command:

         ./bin/config_check.php tests/config/visits.ini